Amankhalsa/usefull_cmd/README.md

-* for npm error delete node modules and package-lock.json
+# for npm error delete node modules and package-lock.json
+* if you using mac then use

+* rm package-lock.json

+* and for window user use

+* del package-lock.json
+* node-module
 #Before publish project run this cmd

 		* php artisan config:cache